open-telemetry/oteps/text/0227-separate-semantic-conventions.md

 - Semantic Conventions can have dedicated maintainers and approvers.
 - Semantic Conventions can restructure to better enable subject matter experts (SMEs) to have approver/CODEOWNER status on relevant directories.
+- Semantic Conventions can adopt semantic versioning for itself, helping clearly denote breaking changes to users.

 There is a desire to move semantic conventions to domain-specific directories instead of signal-specific.
 This can occur after a separation of the repository